wizz13150/PDQ_Repo/Scripts/Autologon/README.md

 Indeed, you use "%1" & "%2" and just set the value in package.

 ````
-%1 will be the username,
+%1 will be the username
 %2 will be the password
 ````